Normal Forms and Tyurin Degenerations of K3 Surfaces Polarised by a Rank 18 Lattice: Introduction

 The approach to proving this result is explicit: we construct projective models for all of the Tyurin degenerations.
 As a by-product, we obtain several simple projective normal forms for $M$-polarised K3 surfaces which have not previously appeared in the literature.

 The motivation for this paper comes from mirror symmetry.
-It was essentially known to Dolgachev \cite{mslpk3s} (see also \cite[Section 4]{mstdfcym}) that there is a mirror symmetric correspondence between Type II degenerations $X \rightsquigarrow X_0$ of a K3 surface $X$ and genus $1$ fibrations $Y \to \bP^1$ on its mirror K3 surface $Y$.
+It was essentially known to Dolgachev \cite{mslpk3s} (see also \cite[Section 4]{mstdfcym}) that there is a mirror symmetric correspondence between Type II degenerations $X \rightsquigarrow X_0$ of a K3 surface $X$ and genus $1$ fibrations $\check{X} \to \bP^1$ on its mirror K3 surface $\check{X}$.
 Explicitly this works as follows.
-Given an $L$-polarised K3 surface $X$ and an isotropic vector $e \in L^{\perp}$, the mirror $Y$ is defined to be a K3 surface polarised by the mirror lattice $\check{L} = e^{\perp}/\bZ e$, where the orthogonal complement of $e$ is taken inside $L^{\perp}$.
+Given an $L$-polarised K3 surface $X$ and an isotropic vector $e \in L^{\perp}$, the mirror $\check{X}$ is defined to be a K3 surface polarised by the mirror lattice $\check{L} = e^{\perp}/\bZ e$, where the orthogonal complement of $e$ is taken inside $L^{\perp}$.
 Such vectors $e$ correspond to $0$-cusps in the Baily-Borel compactification of the moduli space of $L$-polarised K3 surfaces.
-If the $1$-cusp corresponding to a Type II degeneration is incident to such a $0$-cusp, this gives an embedding of $e$ into the rank $2$ isotropic sublattice corresponding to the $1$-cusp.
+If the $1$-cusp corresponding to a Type II degeneration is incident to such a $0$-cusp, this gives an embedding of $e$ into the rank $2$ isotropic sublattice $I$ corresponding to the $1$-cusp.
 This in turn gives rise to a class of self-intersection $0$ in the mirror lattice $\check{L}$, which induces a genus $1$-fibration on the mirror K3.

-The DHT conjecture \cite{mstdfcym} extends this idea by suggesting that, if $X_0 = V_1 \cup_D V_2$ is the central fibre in a projective Tyurin degeneration, then there exists a splitting $\bP^1 = \Delta_1 \cup_{\gamma} \Delta_2$ of the base of the mirror fibration along a curve $\gamma$, such that the restriction of the fibration to $\Delta_i$ is the Landau-Ginzburg model of $V_i$.
+The DHT conjecture \cite{mstdfcym} extends this idea by suggesting that, if $X_0 = Y_1 \cup_D Y_2$ is the central fibre in a projective Tyurin degeneration, then there exists a splitting $\bP^1 = \Delta_1 \cup_{\gamma} \Delta_2$ of the base of the mirror fibration along a curve $\gamma$, such that the restriction of the fibration to $\Delta_i$ is the Landau-Ginzburg model of $Y_i$.

-The results of this paper show that information about the geometry of a projective Tyurin degeneration cannot necessarily be inferred from the lattice theoretic data of the polarising lattice $L$ and a rank $2$ isotropic sublattice of $L^{\perp}$.
-Consequently, we expect that lattice theory alone is also probably insufficient to determine the splitting of the base $\bP^1$ on the mirror.
-We therefore expect that a proof of the DHT conjecture for K3 surfaces will probably require the introduction of some additional non-lattice-theoretic data, in order to uniquely specify the projective Tyurin degeneration and the mirror splitting of $\bP^1$.
+The results of this paper show that information about the geometry of a projective Tyurin degeneration cannot necessarily be inferred from the lattice theoretic data of the polarising lattice $L$ and an isotropic flag $e \in I \subset L^{\perp}$.
+Consequently, we expect that this data alone is also probably insufficient to determine the splitting of the base $\bP^1$ on the mirror.
+We therefore expect that a proof of the DHT conjecture for K3 surfaces will probably require the introduction of some additional data, in order to uniquely specify the projective Tyurin degeneration and the mirror splitting of $\bP^1$.